cyberrumor/ammo/README.md

   removing empty folders.
 This actually occurs every time you commit, which provides a plethora of benefits also.
 - They consume an insignificant amount of storage.

-# Code Organization

-- UI is responsible for mapping user input to methods of a controller, ensuring user input is converted to the argument types that those methods expect, displaying errors, and drawing to the screen.
-- ModController exposes an interface to install, delete, activate, deactivate, and reorder mods.
-Committing changes builds a conflict-resolved hashmap of all mod file's sources and their intended destinations, then creates symlinks.
-  ModController can 'configure' a fomod, which instantiates a FomodController and runs a nested UI with it.
-- FomodController exposes an interface to switch pages and selections of a fomod's configurable options.
-When you advance past the last page, the selected files are put in a conflict-resolved hashmap and _copied_ to a Data folder local to that fomod.
-At this point, the FomodController's UI will break from the read/exec/print loop and execution will pick back up from the end of ModController.configure.

 # License
 GNU General Public License v2, with the exception of some of the mock mods used for testing,